 The BASIC Cascade Controller is used for pump applications where a certain pressure ("head") or level needs to be maintained over a wide dynamic range.
-Running a large pump at variable speed over a wide range is not an ideal solution because of low pump efficiency, and because there is a practical limit of about 25% rated full load speed for running a pump.
+Running a large pump at variable speeds over a wide range is not an ideal solution because of low pump efficiency at lower speeds.
+In a practical way, the limit is 25% of the rated full load speed for the pump.

-With the BASIC Cascade Controller, the adjustable frequency drive controls a variable speed motor as the variable speed pump (lead), and can stage up to two additional constant speed pumps to on and off.
+In the BASIC cascade controller, the adjustable frequency drive controls a variable speed (lead) motor as the variable speed pump and can stage up to two additional constant speed pumps on and off.
 By varying the speed of the initial pump, variable speed control of the entire system is provided.
 This maintains constant pressure while eliminating pressure surges, resulting in reduced system stress and quieter operation in pumping systems.